Stress-related disorders: Summary

-Stress as in clinical medicine
+Types of stress-related disorders

 Acute stress disorder

 Acute stress disorder occurs in individuals without any other apparent psychiatric disorder, in response to exceptional physical or psychological stress.
-While severe, such reactions usually subside within hours or days.
-The stress may be an overwhelming traumatic experience (e.g. accident, battle, physical assault, rape) or unusually sudden change in social circumstances of the individual, such as multiple bereavement.

-Individual vulnerability and coping capacity play a role in the occurrence and severity of acute stress reactions, as evidenced by the fact that not all people exposed to exceptional stress develop symptoms.
-However, an acute stress disorder falls under the class of an anxiety disorder.
+While intense, such reactions usually subside within hours or days.
+The stress may be an overwhelming traumatic experience (e.g., accident, battle, physical assault, rape) or unusually sudden change in social circumstances of the individual, such as multiple bereavement.
+Individual vulnerability and reslience play a role in the occurrence and severity of acute stress reactions, as evidenced by the fact that not all people exposed to exceptional stress develop symptoms.
+In diagnosis, acute stress disorder is categorized a trauma- and stressor-related disorder (formerly classified under anxiety disorders).

 Symptoms

 Symptoms show considerable variation but usually include:

 An initial state of "DAZE" with some constriction of the field of consciousness and narrowing of attention, inability to comprehend stimuli, disorientation.
 Followed either by further withdrawal from the surrounding situation to the extent of a dissociative stupor or by agitating and over activity.